artainmo/machine-learning/natural-language-processing and LLM/NLP with Sequence Models/README.md

 GRUs and LSTMs mitigate those problems.

 #### Introduction to LSTMs
+LSTM is a variety of RNN that allows your model to remember and forget certain inputs.
+It is composed of a cell state which represents its memory, a hidden state to compute what changes to make, and lastly three gates that transform the states in the network to remember and forget informations.
+These gates also prevent the risk of vanishing or exploding gradients across long sequences.<br>
+LSTMs are basically useful to handle long sequences by remembering important past information while preventing gradient problems.

+An LSTM stores information in the cell state and hidden state, who are denoted by c and h respectively.
+Inputs are denoted by x and outputs by ŷ.<br>
+In an LSTM, multiple computations are performed in a single unit.
+The information flows through three different gates:
+* First, the forget gate, which uses the inputs and previous hidden state to decide what information from the cell state to forget.
+* Second, the input gate, decides what information from the inputs and previous hidden state should be remembered and thus added to the cell state.
+* Lastly, the output gate determines what information from the cell state gets stored in the hidden state and used to construct an output.

+LSTMs are useful for building language models.
+It can be used to predict the next character in your email, build chatbots capable of remembering longer conversations.
+Music is composed of long sequences of nodes like text uses long word sequences, and thus LSTMs can also compose music.
+Other applications are automatic image captioning and speech recognition.

+#### LSTM architecture
+The three gates start by using the sigmoid activation function on the input and previous hidden state to ensure values are between 0 and 1.
+Because gates use such values to indicate the degree to which information can flow, with a value of 0 meaning the gate is closed and does not let information through while a value of 1 lets the information flow through freely.

+The candidate cell state is another important computation made.
+It starts by using the tanh activation function on input and previous hidden state to squeeze values between -1 and 1.
+This transformation is used to improve training performance by preventing any of the values from the current inputs from becoming so large that they make the other values insignificant.<br>
+Once you have the forget gate, input gate and the candidate cell state, you can update the cell state.
+To compute the new cell state you need to sum the current cell state passing through the forget gate with the candidate cell state passing through the input gate.<br>
+Finally, you can compute the new hidden state used to produce the output.
+For that, you can optionally first pass the new cell state through the tanh activation function.
+Subsequently through the output gate.

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization: Natural Language Processing with Sequence Models](https://www.coursera.org/learn/probabilistic-models-in-nlp)